exbotanical/http-factory/README.md

     // [ { data: 1 } ]
     // [ { data: 1 }, { data: 2 } ]
     // [ { data: 1 }, { data: 2 }, { data: 3 } ]
+    ...
   }
 }
 ```

 ### <a name="cps"></a> Continuations / Callbacks

 Each request method accepts an optional callback to which the response or error will be piped.
-This affords the use of continuation-passing, or nodejs-style callbacks:
+This affords the use of continuation-passing using callbacks:

 **Example**